PaddlePaddle/docs/doc/fluid/advanced_usage/development/submit_pr_guide.md

 1）A reply to every comment of reviewers（It's a fundamental complimentary conduct in open source community.An expression of appreciation is a need for help from others):

-   - If you adopt the suggestion of reviewer and make a modification accordingly.
+   - If you adopt the suggestion of reviewer and make a modification accordingly, it's courteous to reply with a simple `Done` .

    - Please clarify your reason to the disagreenment